Hasta el viento tiene miedo: Plot

-Kitty’s boyfriend Armando sneaks into the school to visit her, and decides to hide in the tower to remain unseen so they can meet again while everyone is asleep.
-That night, he spots Andrea, who he assumes to be a student of the school, descending from the tower stairs.
-Claudia, sleepwalking again, reaches the top of the tower and sees Andrea’s body hanging from a beam; the shock makes her step back and scream as she falls to the ground to her apparent death, prompting Kitty to send Armando away.
+Kitty's boyfriend Armando sneaks into the school to visit her, and decides to hide in the tower to remain unseen so they can meet again while everyone is asleep.
+That night, he spots Andrea, who he assumes to be a student of the school, descending the tower stairs.
+Claudia, sleepwalking again, reaches the top of the tower and sees Andrea's body hanging from a beam; the shock makes her step back and scream as she falls to the ground to her apparent death, prompting Kitty to send Armando away.
 Kitty and the staff find her and take her to the school chapel.
-A regretful Miss Bernarda’s visits Claudia and prays alongside her, when suddenly Claudia wakes, oblivious to what happened.
+A regretful Miss Bernarda visits Claudia and prays alongside her, when suddenly Claudia wakes, oblivious to what happened.
 Dr. Oliver declares her healthy and unharmed, although she acts oddly: her performance in class suddenly rockets, she excels in piano and recalls details from the school prior to their time.
 Her friends and Miss Lucía are concerned, but Miss Bernarda keeps dismissing the situation until she catches Claudia in the music room out of class time and expels her.

-The same night, Miss Lucía goes to Miss Bernarda’s room when the power fails.
+The same night, Miss Lucía goes to Miss Bernarda's room when the power fails.
 They both hear an eerie wailing; Miss Bernarda, against Miss Lucía’s advice, goes to investigate, finding Claudia at the top of the tower.
-Andrea’s ghost appears; Miss Lucía arrives and finds Miss Bernarda hanging from a beam.
+Andrea's ghost appears; Miss Lucía arrives and finds Miss Bernarda hanging from a beam.

 In the aftermath of the events, Miss Lucía is promoted to principal and introduces changes in the school, which turns into a happier place.
-She and Dr. Oliver discuss Miss Bernarda’s death, officially filed as a suicide.
-Claudia is long back to herself, oblivious to the events right after her fall; although still haunted by her visions, she realizes that Andrea is finally at peace.
+She and Dr. Oliver discuss Miss Bernarda's death, officially filed as a suicide.
+Claudia is long back to normal, oblivious to the events right after her fall; although still haunted by her visions, she realizes that Andrea is finally at peace.